 GROUP C: Patients at high risk for deterioration and a poor outcome immediately receive first-line chemotherapy as in Group B. All other patients undergo clinical observation for 3 years in the absence of disease progression.
 Upon disease progression, patients receive first-line chemotherapy as in Group B. Once a PR or better is achieved, patients undergo clinical observation for 3 years.

-After completion of study treatment, patients are followed up annually for 3 years.
+After completion of study treatment, patients are followed up annually for up to 10 years post-enrollment.

-Ganglioneuroblastoma Localized Resectable Neuroblastoma Localized Unresectable Neuroblastoma Regional Neuroblastoma Stage 4 Neuroblastoma Neuroblastoma Cyclophosphamide Carboplatin Doxorubicin Liposomal doxorubicin Etoposide Etoposide phosphate Podophyllotoxin Clinical Observation Doxorubicin Hydrochloride Laboratory Biomarker Analysis Pharmacological Study
+Ganglioneuroblastoma Localized Resectable Neuroblastoma Localized Unresectable Neuroblastoma Neuroblastoma Cyclophosphamide Carboplatin Doxorubicin Liposomal doxorubicin Etoposide Etoposide phosphate Podophyllotoxin Clinical Observation Doxorubicin Hydrochloride Laboratory Biomarker Analysis Pharmacological Study

 You can join if…